solo-system/solo-system.github.io/documentation/flashing.md

 ### Attach Memory Card to PC

-Attach the memory card to your PC by inserting it into a card ceader.
+Attach the memory card to your PC by inserting it into a card reader.
 These can either be integrated into your computer, or are available as USB dongles.